paalomnikdev/docs/etcmc/node.md

 9. Once you have downloaded the installer file and have remote access to your node from your workstation, let's set up the ETCMC software.
 10. You can copy the installation file via a USB flash drive or through the remote connection you chose in previous steps.
 11. Run the installer; the installation path is totally up to you, I'm using C:/ETCMC.
 12. Once the installation is done, you will get an 'ETCMC LAUNCHER' shortcut on your desktop.
+13. If this is not the first ETCMC node in your network, you need to change the network port.
+Please refer to the FAQ section below for guidance.
+Once the port configuration is complete, you are ready to proceed to step 14.
-Right-click on it and select 'Run as administrator' (always start it as an administrator).
+14. Right-click on it and select 'Run as administrator' (always start it as an administrator).
-13. The 'ETCMC NODE LAUNCHER' window will open.
+15. The 'ETCMC NODE LAUNCHER' window will open.
 Here, you need to choose the GETH CLIENT.
-14. The GETH client will start in another window.
+16. The GETH client will start in another window.
 Since this is the first start of your node software, you will need to register the node. **YOU CANNOT REGISTER MULTIPLE NODES WITH A SINGLE LICENSE; ONE LICENSE - ONE NODE**.
-15. Click the 'REGISTER NODE' button.
+17. Click the 'REGISTER NODE' button.
 You will be prompted for your wallet address, username, and email.
-16. You should use the exact values you used for the license purchase.
+18. You should use the exact values you used for the license purchase.
-17. Click 'Register'.
+19. Click 'Register'.
 Once you get a successful response, close this popup.
 You will not need to do it again for the current node.
-18. Your main buttons from now on will be 'EARN ETCPOW' and 'STOP NODE'.
+20. Your main buttons from now on will be 'EARN ETCPOW' and 'STOP NODE'.
 Click 'EARN ETCPOW' once.
-19. Fresh nodes will download the full ETC blockchain before they start earning for you, which might take up to 5-6 hours.
+21. Fresh nodes will download the full ETC blockchain before they start earning for you, which might take up to 5-6 hours.
 You don't need to do anything; earning will start once the blockchain is downloaded.

 ## Routine node management 👷‍♂️